Algebraic realization of stable Poincar\'e-Reeb graphs: Algebraic realization of Poincaré-Reeb graphs

-\begin{remark} Observe that, as a consequence of Theorem \ref{thm:Poincaré-Reeb}, we obtain that the condition of the graph $G'$ in \cite[Theorem 4.6]{BPS24} to be realized by a connected globally algebraic domain of finite type $\mscr{D}'\subset\R^2$ is always satisfied, then their result holds true in full generality. \end{remark}
+\begin{remark} Observe that, as a consequence of Theorem \ref{thm:PR-1}, the condition stated in \cite[Thm.4.6]{BPS24} that the graph $G'$ has to be realizable by a connected globally algebraic domain of finite type $\mscr{D}'\subset\R^2$ is always satisfied; therefore, the conclusion of their result holds even without this condition. \end{remark}

+Observe that in the case $n=2$ there are no domains of finite type whose Poincaré-Reeb graph has vertices of degree $2$.
+Hence, for $n=2$, a compact domain of finite type $\mscr{D}\subset\R^n$ is stable if and only if its Poincaré-Reeb graph $\mathcal{R}(\mscr{D})$ only has vertices of degree $1$ or $3$ with distinct images under $\pi$.
+In higher dimension the situation is different.
 The next result describes a class of examples of stable domains of finite type $\mscr{D}\subset\R^n$ with $n\geq 3$ whose Poincaré-Reeb graph has vertices of degree $2$.
+First of all let us introduce a combinatorial condition on the set of vertices of degree $2$ of a graph.